 FHA Loan Requirements

-Some other key requirements to address before you apply for FHA loans:
+Some other key requirements to address before you submit an FHA loan online application:

 Remember, there are going to be different FHA loan requirements outlined for every buyer depending on his or her circumstances.
 There are no special considerations and you’ll be denied outright if you don’t legally reside in the United States, have a valid Social Security Number, or if you’re under the legal age to sign a mortgage in your state.